 Here at Naburn CE Primary School we provide a broad and balanced curriculum, structured around and informed by the Cornerstones Curriculum, which is a nationally recognised approach for delivering outstanding learning opportunities for children.
-Click here for our Curriculum Statement.
+Click here for our Curriculum Statement, including information about Curriculum development in the summer term.

 The progression framework is implemented through a series of engaging and knowledge-rich projects.
 The projects are organised so that curriculum content, knowledge and skills are taught in a well-sequenced way that allows children to learn and do more as they progress throughout each year group.
 Each project is subject-driven and contains hundreds of lessons and thousands of high-quality teaching resources.